uthmanolanase/Analysis-of-Drug-Resistant_Tuberculosis-in-Nigeria/README.md

 ## 🔗 Citation

 > Uthman, A. (2025). _Continental Analysis of HIV Incidence, ART Coverage, and AIDS-related Mortality in Africa, 2010–2024_.
-Manuscript submitted to * _Discover Public Health_*.
+Manuscript submitted to * _BMC Infectious Diseases_*.
 ---